luizgbraga/Termo/README.md

  - [Wordle](https://www.nytimes.com/games/wordle/index.html)
 ## Motivation

-This was actually built for a demonstration that happaned on IME of wich skills the students could learn by joining IMEJúnior, a junior enterprise with services of web and app development.
+This was actually built for a demonstration of wich skills the students could learn by joining IMEJúnior, a junior enterprise with services of web and app development.